Federalist No. 69: Veto of legislative action

-Currency and Commerce
+Currency and commerce

-While Hamilton highlights both, England and the United States' contrast, the way their currency and commerce is conducted.
+While Hamilton highlights both, Britain and the United States are contrasted in the way their currency and commerce is conducted.
 Based on the United States, Congress has the full authority to deal with the conduct of how interstate commerce and currency is handled.
 Everything pertaining to business and financial responsibilities goes through Congress.
 Congress is responsible for providing an outline of laws for everyone to follow.
 These are enforced through the executive branch (the President) and are upheld in the judicial branch.
-This is crucial and fundamental in the country and how it is operated because the foundations of the economy is built primarily on how the money is operated in corporations, businesses, taxes, etc. England, on the other hand, is operated similarly where the interstate commerce laws are also administered by Parliament, however, these laws aren't as enforced as the United States' Congress.
+This is crucial and fundamental in the country and how it is operated because the foundations of the economy is built primarily on how the money is operated in corporations, businesses, taxes, etc. Britain, on the other hand, is operated similarly where the interstate commerce laws are also administered by the British Parliament, however, these laws aren't as enforced as the United States' Congress.
 Both set of laws of interstate commerce and fundamentals to the handling of currency are fairly similar in their conduct and Hamilton highlights both in Federalist Paper 69.

-Elected Officials
+Elected officials

 The President of the United States is given the power to appoint public ministers, Supreme Court judges, and all officers established by law.
 However, the president needs the approval of the Senate in order to appoint any of the listed individuals above.
-On the other hand, the King of England has the same role of appointing public ministers but is not bounded by any other section of government.
-Hamilton explains not only is he not bounded by other branches of government, but the King of England is able to appoint public ministers to all offices as well as create offices.
-The King of England is also enabled to give titles of nobility at his own discretion.
+On the other hand, the King of Great Britain has the same role of appointing public ministers but is not bounded by any other section of government.
+Hamilton explains not only is he not bounded by other branches of government, but the King of Great Britain is able to appoint public ministers to all offices as well as create offices.
+The King of Great Britain is also enabled to give titles of nobility at his own discretion.